If you have questions about the Camp Jenny application process, please review the “Frequently Asked Questions” below….

 STAFFING NOTIFICATION FAQs

 When will I find out if I have been selected as a Camp Jenny staff member?

-Camp Jenny application review weekend is at the end of January.
-You will be notified of your status by February 5.
+Camp Jenny applications will be reviewed in mid-January.
+You will be notified of your status in February.
 Notification emails will be sent on a weekday in the afternoon (after school hours).